SG Primary Firm Order – Subscription Flow

 Opportunity & Context

-This project aimed to enable firm order subscriptions for Singapore Primary Deals, where investments are defined by monetary value rather than the number of shares.
-The solution needed to serve both investor-facing and internal operations needs, spanning across Aprime (external platform) and Atlas (internal tool used by PCM and Ops teams).
+This project aimed to provide flexibility for Singapore Primary Deals by supporting multiple investment methods — not only by number of shares but also by investment amount — with clear indication of the underlying fees.
+The solution needed to serve both investor-facing and internal operational needs, spanning across Aprime (the investor platform) and Atlas (the internal tool used by the PCM and Ops teams).

 Objectives

-• Enable investors to input firm investment commitments, with clear visibility into their subscription status via the platform.
+Enable investors to input firm investment commitments while providing clear visibility into underlying fees and their subscription status on the platform.

-• Equip internal teams with the tools to efficiently manage payment tracking, fee and GST calculations, and progress monitoring.
+Provide internal teams with tools to efficiently manage payment tracking, fee and GST calculations, and progress monitoring.

 Problem